vijay8608/cmpe281-zenith/Neo4j_DB/README.md

 We would be using Neo4j DB for recommendation purpose in our application.
 It works on real time data, supports full ACID (Atomicity, Consistency, Isolation, and Durability) rules , is scalable and reliable.

+Neo4j, does NOT require complex joins to retrieve connected/related data as it is very easy to retrieve its adjacent node or relationship details without joins or indexes.